What to Expect in Worship

 - a sermon given by our Senior Minister Rev. Elizabeth Lerner Maclay, a guest speaker, or a member of the congregation

-From time to time, our worship services incorporate children and youth from the Church School, intergenerational holiday celebrations, new member recognition, longer musical performances, child dedications, or a Coming of Age ceremony.
+From time to time, our worship services incorporate children and youth from the Church School, intergenerational holiday celebrations, new member recognition, longer musical performances, child dedications, or services focused on our youth.

 Generally, most of us do not dress up for Sunday service.
 Many wear jeans and casual attire.
 Please wear what makes you comfortable.